The Leukemia & Lymphoma Society Patient & Community Outreach Volunteer Application

-Some Patient Access volunteer roles will require a background check.
+Some Patient & Community Outreach volunteer roles will require a background check.
 If required, will you agree to provide the necessary personal information to complete the background check?

 Honored Hero: An Honored Hero is a dedicated individual or family who serves as inspiration and provides support to The Leukemia & Lymphoma Society in a variety of ways.
 An Honored Hero is anyone who has been affected by a blood cancer.
 As an Honored Hero/Family your story of strength and courage will be shared with participants and donors to provide motivation and encouragement to their money-raising efforts.

 LLS relies on fundraising campaigns to support our mission activities.
 Are you interested in finding out more about fundraising opportunities or volunteering at our fundraising events?